-We, at SocInvest, support start-ups whole heartedly – partly for being a start-up ourselves (self-fulfilling prophecy!).
+We, at SocInvest, support start-ups wholeheartedly – partly for being a start-up ourselves (self-fulfilling prophecy!).
 Start-ups are critical for innovation and employment generation in our country.
-They provide fly wheel effect to the development of the country and its education system.
+They provide a flywheel effect to the development of the country and its education system.
 However, the key question which is debated in this article is – Should I invest in Zomato?
-[Disclaimer - I have worn the hat of a public investor and so analysis could be very different for a private investor (venture capitalist)].

 Love the candid talk of the management – “The IPO decision was because we didn't have any other choice, honestly!
 We saw a 90% drop in business after the first Covid-19 wave, and the company had six months of money left in the bank.
 The remainder of the funding from Ant Financial (existing investor) was not coming through (due to changes in FDI rules).
 While we were talking to many investors, nothing was materialising.
 An IPO was a desperate contingency plan, where we said it is okay if we are grossly undervalued at even $500 million, but we really need to raise $50 million.”